voilknetwork/front/src/app/help/en/welcome.md

 <a href="#Table_of_Contents">^</a>
 ### <span id="Read_the_Helpful_Posts_from_Voilknetwork_Users">3.
 Read the Helpful Posts from Voilknetwork Users</span>

-The <a href="#Helpful_Posts_from_Voilknetwork_Users">Helpful Posts from Voilknetwork Users</a> section of this Welcome page contains many well-written articles from members of the community with tips on how to use Voilknetwork and succeed on the Voilk blockchain.
+The <a href="#Helpful_Posts_from_Voilknetwork_Users">Helpful Posts from Voilk Users</a> section of this Welcome page contains many well-written articles from members of the community with tips on how to use Voilknetwork and succeed on the Voilk blockchain.

 <a href="#Table_of_Contents">^</a>
 ### <span id="Setup_your_Profile_Avatar_and_Cover_Image">4.
 Setup your Profile, Avatar, and Cover Image</span>